KevinChenCode/Assembly/Notes/LEC6.md

 #Sections

-directive defining groups of assembly that is loaded in the same area of memory
+directive defining groups of assembly that is loaded in the same area of memory.

+#leaving space

+`.space # of bytes`
+`.space 1000` leaves space for 1000 bytes